Senkichi Awaya

 Senkichi Awaya (粟屋 仙吉, Awaya Senkichi) was a Japanese public official who was killed by the atomic bomb dropped on Hiroshima while he was its mayor.
 He was one of the key figures in the historic clash between the Japanese police and the Imperial Japanese Army in 1933.
-He is also known for his Christian activity in the Nonchurch movement and close relationship with its early leaders.
+He is also known for his Christian activity in the Nonchurch movement and his close relationship with its early leaders.

 Early life

 Senkichi Awaya was born the second son of Eisuke Awaya (粟屋 頴祐, Awaya Eisuke), a railway bureaucrat and nephew of Viscount Inoue Masaru, in the city of Sendai, after which he was named.
-He spent his high school years in Yonago, Tottori and then entered the First Higher School, the preparatory division to the Imperial University of Tokyo, where he studied German law.
+He spent his high school years in Yonago, Tottori and then entered the First Higher School, the preparatory division of the Imperial University of Tokyo, where he studied German law.

 Eisuke had a drinking problem, over which his wife often went to seek help at a local Christian church with her children.
-Christianity therefore was the most familiar religion for Senkichi since his childhood.
-One day when he was a high school student, Senkichi was advised by his minister to read Kanzō Uchimura's The Biblical Studies, which impressed him and made him a devout Christian.
+Christianity, therefore, was the most familiar religion for Senkichi since his childhood.
+One day, when he was a high school student, Senkichi was advised by his minister to read Kanzō Uchimura's The Biblical Studies, which impressed him and made him a devout Christian.
 Unlike his father, he grew up to be a teetotaler.

-Awaya started judo in his early teen, and later obtained a fifth degree black belt and became a higher-ranking winner in the national police judo championships.
+Awaya started judo in his early teens, and later obtained a fifth-degree black belt and became a higher-ranking winner in the national police judo championships.

-In March 1922, Awaya married Sachiyo Andō, who gave birth to four sons and three daughters; five of whom survived beyond infancy.
+In March 1922, Awaya married Sachiyo Andō, who gave birth to four sons and three daughters, five of whom survived beyond infancy.

 Early career

 After graduating from the university, Awaya joined the Home Ministry, assigned to the Hiroshima Prefectural Police in 1919.
 He was installed as district executive of Mitsugi District in March 1923.

 In July 1924, Awaya was assigned to the prefectural government of Hokkaidō, where he was appointed chief of the city planning division the following year.
 Living in Sapporo, he was a regular churchgoer at the Independent Church of Sapporo.
-Awaya had a chance to talk personally with Kanzō Uchimura, for whom he had a lifelong respect, when Uchimura visited Sapporo in the summer of 1928.
-Since then, Awaya and his family socialized with Uchimura and his son, who became Commissioner of the Nippon Professional Baseball later.
+Awaya had a chance to talk personally with Kanzō Uchimura, for whom he had a lifelong respect when Uchimura visited Sapporo in the summer of 1928.
+Since then, Awaya and his family have socialized with Uchimura and his son, who later became Commissioner of the Nippon Professional Baseball.

-Awaya was appointed Superintendent of the Kōchi Prefecutural Police in July 1929.
+Awaya was appointed Superintendent of the Kōchi Prefectural Police in July 1929.
 He succeeded in settling a long-unsolved dispute between a fishery company and local fishermen.
 Shinobu Agata, who was governor of Osaka Prefecture then, appreciated Awaya's negotiating ability and asked him to be the head of the Osaka Prefectural Police.
 He accepted the governor's offer in 1932.